OndrejHome/ansible.fast-vm-import-images/README.md

 ------------

 This roles was tested only on CentOS/RHEL 7.3.
 On RHEL systems this role expects that system is properly registered so it can download and install packages.
-Also the working fast-vm installation is expected to be present on the machine
+Also the working fast-vm installation is expected to be present on the machine.

+NOTE: For RHEL 8.0 images this role also downloads and unpacks the Fedora 29 libguestfs appliance on non-Fedora systems.
+This may change in future.

 Role Variables
 --------------